biigle/color-sort/README.md

 If you want to edit any config values, run `php artisan vendor:publish --provider="Dias\Modules\Copria\ColorSort\CopriaColorSortServiceProvider" --tag="config"` and edit `config/copria_color_sort.php`.

+# Updating

+Run `php artisan copria-color-sort:update` to refresh the public assets of this package.

 # Removing

 To remove the module, roll back the migration and run and `php composer.phar remove dias/copria-color-sort`.
 Then remove `'Dias\Modules\Copria\ColorSort\CopriaColorSortServiceProvider'` from the providers array of `config/app.php`